joelchrono12/joelchrono12.ml/_posts/2021-09-30-beyond-the-school-assignment.md

 date: 2021-09-30 19:55:40 -0500
 host: fosstodon.org
 username: joeligj12
-com_id: idcomments
+com_id: 107023949657791701
 ---

-After delivering my school project, the teacher thaught us the basics of HTML and PHP.
-As you might assume, I was already quite familiar with HTML and even a little Javascript which I've used for some parts of my website.
+After delivering my school project, the teacher taught us the basics of HTML and PHP.
+As you might assume, I was already quite familiar with HTML and even a little JavaScript which I've used for some parts of my website.

 During class, we learned how to detect `POST` requests and make a simple input box to set the degrees of a servomotor via the internet!